AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-08-19-the-leetcode-grind.md

 ---
 title: Don't Mind the Leetcode Grind
-description: Leetcode is one of those polarizing topics that you either love or hate.
+description: Leetcode is a polarizing topic when it comes to technical interviews.
 But what exactly is it?
-And does it even deserve your attention?
+And does it deserve your attention?
 keywords: [leetcode, leetcode grind]
 categories: [leetcode, algorithms, career]
 thumbnail: thumbnail.png